 With detector technology improving continuously over the years to better deal with false alarms, we’ll also look into some of the advancements made in detector design.

-Join Martin Green, Hochiki Europe’s Systems Sales Manager, as he highlights the things to consider when specifying or designing a fire system as well as some practical steps for FMs or building owners to minimise the risk of false alarms.
+Join Paul Adams, Hochiki Europe’s Content Marketing Manager, as he highlights the things to consider when specifying or designing a fire system as well as some practical steps for FMs or building owners to minimise the risk of false alarms.

 Hybrid Wireless Fire Detection Systems can provide a unique set of features that can overcome many site-specific problems such as building structures, remote sites and architecturally sensitive buildings.
 They are also ideally placed to provide temporary protection for construction projects and sites that require additional monitoring.